TIME TO COMPLETE 0.5 hour

 - This activity is jointly provided by Medical Education Resources and the Society for Minimally Invasive Spine Surgery.

-This activity has been designed to meet the educational needs of orthopaedic and neurological surgeons, fellows, residents and allied health professionals involved in the care of patients with spinal conditions.
+This activity has been designed to meet the educational needs of orthopaedic and neurologic surgeons, fellow, residents and allied health professionals involved in the care of patients with spinal conditions.

 Statement of Need/Program Overview